 Recently, however, development teams for SNOMED CT, LOINC, and RxNorm have partnered to promote interoperability.
 Developers can now leverage SNOMED CT's representation model for the building blocks of LOINC, and a new drug model in SNOMED CT facilitates extensions and consistency to RxNorm [7].
-Bodenreider et al. wrote about the recent collaboration: "while this evolution leads to Page 5

-Solor Use Case Manuscript v10.docx greater compatibility and interoperability, integration of SNOMED CT, LOINC, and RxNorm still requires mappings among the three terminologies.
+Bodenreider et al. wrote about the recent collaboration: "while this evolution leads to greater compatibility and interoperability, integration of SNOMED CT, LOINC, and RxNorm still requires mappings among the three terminologies.
 Moreover, these three terminologies use different formalisms and tools for their representation, have their own release cycles and versioning mechanisms, which makes their seamless integration non trivial, if at all possible."
 [7].